haarry9/ner-bert-api/README.md

 ## Overview

-The aim of the project is to implement a Named Entity Recognition (NER) API using a fine-tuned BERT model trained on the CoNLL-2003 dataset.
+The aim of the project is to implement a Named Entity Recognition (NER) API by fine-tuning a pretrained BERT model trained on the CoNLL-2003 dataset.
 The trained model is integrated into a FastAPI-based REST service that exposes an endpoint /predict that takes input text as JSON and returns the recognized entities.

 ## Features
 - **Data Preprocessing**: Preprocessed the data in Google Colab, including tokenization, ddataset formatting, including padding and word embeddings.